tanupoo/fiapy/README.md

 Experimentaly, it supports:

-- the JSON format.
+- JSON format.
 - translation between XML and JSON, vice versa.
-- GET method.
+- RESTful interface.

 For more detail about this features, see [JSON-data-model.md](https://github.com/tanupoo/fiapy/blob/master/doc/JSON-data-model.md)